foflores/PersonalWebsite/README.md

 For now, I am using the website as a blog to post what projects I am working on.
 However, I am planning on adding more functionality over time.

-The website is currently deployed [here](https://www.foflores.com) using Nginx and WSGI on a Linux server.
+The website is currently deployed [here](https://www.foflores.com) using Nginx and uWSGI on a linux server.

 ## Getting Started